China money market shrugs off massive drain, benchmark rate slides

-SHANGHAI China's key money rates fell on Tuesday morning as dealers in the interbank market ignored a massive 178 billion yuan ($28.62 billion) drain by the central bank during open market operations, the largest single-day drain since February.
+SHANGHAI China's key money rates fell on Tuesday morning as dealers in the interbank market ignored a massive 178 billion yuan (17.13 billion pounds) drain by the central bank during open market operations, the largest single-day drain since February.

 The weighted average seven-day bond repurchase agreement rate stood at 3.4176 percent by mid-morning, down from 3.5238 percent at Monday's close.